substantic/rain/docs/guide/install.rst

 Starting workers manually
 -------------------------

-If you need a special setup that is not covered by ``rain run`` you can simply start server and workers manually::
+If you need a special setup that is not covered by ``rain start`` you can simply start server and workers manually::

   $ rain server                    # Start server